KinRap/GenerativeAIForTechWriters/Docs/Copilot.md

 -	Rewriting and tone enhancement by suggesting ways to strengthen arguments, smooth out inconsistencies, and rewrite text.
 -	Integration of content from all sources where text is stored and created.
 -	Summarizing of lengthy documents or web pages.
--	Image Creation in Designer.
+-	Image creation in designer.
--	Use of Plugins and Custom GPTs.
+-	Use of plugins and custom GPTs.

 ### Plan ###
 Microsoft Copilot offers a freemium pricing model, with a free trial and paid subscriptions like [Pro](https://www.microsoft.com/en-us/store/b/copilotpro) and [365](https://www.microsoft.com/en-us/microsoft-365/enterprise/copilot-for-microsoft-365):